QuentinRa/blog.quentinra.dev/proj/design-patterns/behavior/iterator.md

 [Go back](..)

 The main idea is to iterate an unknown group of objects, all having the same type.
-We could relate that to ``composite`` but that's not it since the type may be concrete, or they may all have the same type.

 * ✅ : easy iteration
 * 🚫 : usually you can't modify the data of the iterator